Multifamily Rental Licensing

-All Prince George’s County Rental Licenses, including Multifamily Rental Licenses, are processed in Momentum, the County's new online system.
-The new system allows customers to submit applications, upload documentation and make payments online.
-When the applications have been reviewed and approved, customers will be able to print their licenses at work or at home.
+All Prince George’s County Rental Licenses, including Multifamily Rental Licenses, are processed in Momentum, the County's online system.
+The system allows customers to submit applications, upload documentation and make payments online.
+When the applications have been reviewed and approved, the temporary and permanent licenses are issued and sent in the application’s attachments.
+Customers will be able to print their licenses at work or at home.

 Rental License Responsibilities in Prince George's County

-All Single-Family and Multifamily Rental Licenses are also administered by DPIE's Enforcement Division, except for the following cities/towns which are NOT licensed in our jurisdiction: Berwyn Heights, Bowie, Brentwood, Capitol Heights, Cheverly, College Park, District Heights, Edmonston, Forest Heights, Greenbelt, Hyattsville, Landover Hills, Mount Rainier, New Carrollton, Riverdale Park, Seat Pleasant, Town of Laurel and University Park.
+- All Single-Family and Multifamily Rental Licenses are administered by DPIE's Enforcement Division, except for certain municipalities.
+To verify if your municipality falls under this exception, please look up your property address in the State Department of Assessments and Taxation (SDAT) Real Property Search link.
+You will need to apply with your municipality, if the following municipalities/towns are listed under the "Town" column on the SDAT page: Berwyn Heights, Bowie, Brentwood, Capitol Heights, Cheverly, College Park, District Heights, Edmonston, Forest Heights, Greenbelt, Hyattsville, Landover Hills, Mount Rainier, New Carrollton, Riverdale Park, Seat Pleasant, Town of Laurel and University Park.

 Any property containing 3 or more dwelling units is considered a multifamily property.
-A multifamily rental license is $75 per unit for a 2-year license.
+Please view the DPIE Fee Schedule for the cost of a Multifamily Rental License; the cost is per unit for a 2-year license.

 Inspections are required prior to issuance of any license.

-To file a complaint, please call 311.
+To file a complaint, call PGC311 at 3-1-1.
 Please include the address of the property in question and a brief description of the alleged complaint.